aryangoyal7/Dashboard_thirtyml/README.md

 Major issues and features to we are working on:

 > Build the login component using axios

-> Integrate and test it with the api.
+> Integrate and test it with the api

 > Render bookings from the api to the component.

 > Build component to push price change

 > connect it with the api and test it.